TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 ### Plotting differential insulation score

-The R script [`genova_diff_insulation_score.R`](genova_diff_insulation_score.R) calculates and plots insulation scores  from Micro-C contact matrices in *E. scolopes* across the three developmental stages (20, 25, and 29).
-The goal is to visualise differences in chromatin insulation across the differential loop shown in Figure 4 and annotate potential differential loop regions.
-Input files for this script are taken directly from the HiC-Pro mapping output (in [1.
+The R script [`genova_diff_insulation_score.R`](genova_diff_insulation_score.R) uses the [GENOVA R package](https://github.com/robinweide/GENOVA) to calculate insulation scores from *E. scolopes* Micro-C iced matrices and visualise differences in insulation scores across the three developmental stages for the loop region shown in Figure 4D.
+The script then annotates potential differential loop regions to produce Figure 4E.
+Input files for this script are taken directly from the HiC-Pro mapping output (detailed in [1.
 Preprocessing and mapping of Micro-C reads](../1.%20Preprocessing%20and%20mapping%20of%20Micro-C%20reads/)).